WokLibCodeClub/Using-Pygame-Zero/run_pgz/running_pgz.md

 where you substitute the name of your Python file in this line.
 This will open up the Pygame Zero Game window and your code will run.

+**Keyboard shortcut**

+One useful feature of the Command or Terminal window is that you can repeat your previous command simply by hitting the **UP** arrow key, then pressing Enter.
+If you just want to run your Python code again this is much quicker than typing the whole command again.

+If you keep pressing the **UP** arrow key you can get back the history of all the commands you have typed since opening the window.

-#### Running Pygame Zero code with the IDLE editor
+### *Running Pygame Zero code with the IDLE editor*

 If you are using the IDLE editor for writing your Python code then you will have to open a separate Command or Terminal window.
-This will give you three open windows - and when the programme runs a fourth window will open:
+This will give you *three* open windows (and when the programme runs a fourth window will open):

 ![IDLE editor - start Pygame Zero](../Images/idle_pgzero_start.png)

 #### Running Pygame Zero code with **Visual Studio Code**

+If you are using VSC for editing your Python code you can open the Command window or Terminal window as a separate panel in VSC underneath your code: